dustin10/VichUploaderBundle/Resources/doc/file_namer/howto/create_a_custom_file_namer.md

 > depending on what version of PHP you are running.

-After you have created your namer and configured it as a service, you simply specify the service id for the `namer` configuration option of your mapping.
+After you have created your namer and configured it as a service, you simply specify the service for the `namer` configuration option of your mapping.
 An example:

 ``` yaml
 vich_uploader: